smoyamedina/smoya.me/src/p/the-dinner-party.md

 projsHeroImg: ../assets/p/the-dinner-party/dinnerparty_splash.png
 projPrompt: How can we foster connections with our loved ones after a year apart?
 projDesc: >-
-  As a result of increased physical distancing during the pandemic, we've lost the opportunity to connect with one another in person.
+  <p>As a result of increased physical distancing during the pandemic, we've
+  lost the opportunity to connect with one another in person. </p>

-  In order to bridge the gap that has been created between us and those we wish we could see in person, I conceptualized and designed different items for an imaginary party based off of information I gathered from interviewing someone representative of the typical person at one of my gatherings.
-This includes something to announce the gathering, something to utilize during the gathering, and something to take home afterward.
+  <p>In order to bridge the gap that has been created between us and those we wish we could see in person, I conceptualized and designed different items for an imaginary party based off of information I gathered from interviewing someone representative of the typical person at one of my gatherings.
+This includes something to announce the gathering, something to utilize during the gathering, and something to take home afterward.</p>
 media:
   use: false
-  file:
+  file: null
 projImgs:
   - image: ../assets/p/the-dinner-party/din-w_g.png
     imageAlt: An envelope with funky designs is laid out on a yellow background.